taneeshbhojawala/taneeshbhojawala.github.io/README.md

 Well, so what are 3d printers?

-So a 3d printer ia printer which prints 3d objects with a plastic called filament.
+So a 3d printer is a printer which prints 3d objects with a plastic called filament.
 It prints the objects layer by layer.
 If you have a 3d printer, I would recommend you to use **Rihnoceros 3d moddeling software**.
 For converting the model in layers and set the settings, I would recommend you to use **Cura**.